hjacobs/tech.zalando.com/posts/htw-besuch-2014.rst

 Another group had the opportunity to see a new navigation element that was in product development at this time.
 The students of this focus group first evaluated the new feature independently of each other and wrote as both as positive as negative impressions on small cards.
 Those cards were presented to the Product Managers afterwards.
 By sticking the cards onto a board, clustering of possible achievements or failures of the feature is visible.
 This methodology made it possible to get uninfluenced thoughts of each participant.

 The day was almost over.
 At the end everyone joined the Mentoring Area again and a small conclusion of the day was made and some giveaways were handed to the students.
+A lot of learnings were taken from the usablity tests: our product management were able to convert the student's feedback into changes on the design of the navigation elements.
 The last task came from the professor: Every student got some homework to do.
 That's how a student's life is - You can have a great day outside the campus.
 But in the end you have to write a report :-)